Placetoplan

 Placetoplan can be integrated into workshops (e.g., Future Walks) or street interviews (Future Carpet) to include people with limited digital access.
 This tool is low-cost, fast to set up, and works on smartphones.
 A typical use case involves marking places on a map that users like or think need improvement, answering multiple-choice and free-text questions, and reviewing others’ responses.

-The tool is available at www.placetoplan.com, works in four languages (English, French, German, Swedish), and requires only a smart-phone with a web browser and internet connection.
+The tool is available at www.placetoplan.com, works in four languages (English, French, German, Swedish), and requires only a smartphone with a web browser and internet connection.
 No app installation or training needed.
-It’s been tested in planning processes and appreciated for its ability to validate assumptions and visualisevisualize trade-offs in design.
+It’s been tested in planning processes and appreciated for its ability to validate assumptions and visualise trade-offs in design.

 Resources